RebornForTrueLife/Courses/Gemo/Problem_Solving/specification.md

 4. Project estimation
 	- Project will operate in 3 phases:
 		1. Idealize and build system
-			- Description: this phase is for idealize the system process, plan for advertise, and build system ready to run
+			- Description: this phase is for idealize the system process, plan for advertising, and build system ready to run

 				> Refine Ideas -> system model -> coding system

-				> Plan for advertisement campaign
+				> Plan for advertising campaign

 				> Estimate budget for all activities in phase 1 and phase 2

 			- Estimate time: 2 months

 		2. Testing phase
-			- Description: this phase is for small operating system: let user know the app, and receive feed back to improve system
+			- Description: this phase is for small scale of system: let user know the app, and receive feed back to improve system

 				> Advertise